 - Not to mention that Raffi song.
 (But at least it's short.)

 - The little-known direct-to-video sequel, FernGully: The Magic Rescue follows the tradition by including one of these musical numbers.
-In it, the Fairies ride a roller coaster and sing a song.
-Sample lyrics: "We're having fun!
-We're having fun!
-We're having funner than the funnest fun!!!"
+In it, the Fairies ride a roller coaster and sing a song about "having funner than the funnest fun".

 - Gay Purr-ee is an animated musical by UPA, and in it the two lead characters are voiced by Judy Garland and Robert Goulet.
 You'd better believe it suffers hard from this trope.